flaviovdf/spiderpig/README.rst

 A customizable distributed web crawler taylored for researching online social networks and social media content.

 Basically, I use this for my data collecting needs.
 It is ever-evolving.
+Moreover, I use this package to keep up with some programming techniques such] as new Java API's etc. Thus:

-*THIS PACKAGE IS NOT READY FOR PRODUCTION USE.
-IT MAY NEVER BE*
+*THIS PACKAGE MAY CHANGE A LOT*

 This package contains the common code for: